ziggi24/violet/README.md

     - accent colors?
 - deploy:
     - ~~setup github pages~~
+    - buy url
     - map url to github pages

 Notes from 03-23:
+- photo 50% text 50% on desktop
+  - reactive on mobile, probably inline

+- nav bar - multiple pages

 - Have the day / night mode switch be more playful of a thing,
 - more showy, maybe light mode is more joker colors and the dark mode is the lavendar
+- add some kind of fuzzy or scanlines or drippy something

 - find alternate options for the fonts offered:
     - Ruthie
     - Eater
     - Qwitcher Grypen

 - photos with info blocks, maybe a rotating carousel of photos
-- photo 50% text 50% on desktop
-  - reactive on mobile, probably inline
 - Having photos that relate to the sections of the webpage
 - also a gallery page with all photos on the website
-- establish nav bar multiple pages

 - one more in-depth about me page linked on hompage about section
-- add some kind of fuzzy or scanlines or drippy something
--